-In my 2015 S&OP pulse check survey, I asked participants the following question;
+In one of my S&OP pulse check surveys, I asked participants the following question;

 ‘Do you believe there is a difference between S&OP and IBP?’